MikeMak123/MikeMak123/README.md

   🧑‍🎓 Currently learning `Machine Learing` and `Pattern Recognition`

-  🪙 Used to learning `Accounting` for 2 years
+  🪙 Used to learn `Accounting` for 2 years

   💵 Interested in `Economy and Market Analysing`